Kitchen Table Topics - Taxation

 • Whereas, the findings of an October 2017 survey by Democrats Abroad of U.S. citizens of all political preferences residing abroad indicate that 84% of survey participants support a switch from Citizenship Based Taxation to Residency Based Taxation;[1]

-• Whereas, the Internal Revenue Service has well-established guidelines for determining that an American is a bona fide resident of a foreign country;
+• Whereas, the Internal Revenue Service has well-established guidelines for determining that an American is a bona fide resident of a foreign country that may be further strengthened;

 • Be it resolved that, Democrats Abroad supports ceasing taxation based on citizenship and supports the universally accepted notion of taxation based on the residence of the taxpayer;